canada-ca/open-source-logiciel-libre/en/directives/publishing-open-source-code.md

 * Code that is being tested, experimented with and is disposable.
 * Code deemed of National security value.
 * Code related to unreleased policy or law.
-* Code that is going to be used to generate revenue for authorized department.

 Such exceptions will require: